[responsivevoice_button voice=”US English Female” buttontext=”Listen to Post”]

 Unmarried Children under 21 years old of a Filipino citizen (13-a)

-- Same as requirements (1) to (14) above (requirements for spouses of Filipino citizens)
+- Same as requirements number 2 to 8 above

 - The Visa officer can request additional documents to determine whether or not the applicant can be issued a visa.